-Our experiment is not a randomized controlled experiment.
+Although our experiment is a controlled experiment in the sense that there is a control group, it is not a randomized controlled experiment.
 It is difficult to assess the average treatment effect of the treated (ATT), the most accepted measure of the treatment effect, because self-selection bias will remain even though we apply difference in differences and propensity matching.
 Moreover, there may be bias due to some psychological effects that will be discussed shortly.
 In this section, we attempt to examine the impacts of the training program while keeping these problems in mind.